FireTail-io/firetail-py-lib/docs/request.rst

 Sometimes your API should explicitly accept `nullable parameters`_.
-However OpenAPI specification currently does `not support`_ officially a way to serve this use case, PointSecIO adds the `x-nullable` vendor extension to parameter definitions.
+However OpenAPI specification currently does `not support`_ officially a way to serve this use case, Firetail adds the `x-nullable` vendor extension to parameter definitions.
 Its usage would be:

 .. code-block:: yaml